 The Lake District is one of the best places to go walking in the UK, thanks to its rugged terrain and picturesque views.
 Walking in the Lake District is a great way to see a different side of the UK and one of England’s most beautiful spots.

-The Lake District is a poorly-kept secret: one of the most beautiful spots in the UK, and at the top of many a UK bucket list, it’s the perfect playground for those looking to challenge themselves whilst taking in the panoramic views and ever-changing landscapes for which the region is famous.
+The Lake District is a poorly-kept secret: one of the most beautiful spots in the UK, and at the top of many a UK bucket list, there are plenty of things to do in the Lake District, it’s the perfect playground for those looking to challenge themselves whilst taking in the panoramic views and ever-changing landscapes for which the region is famous.

 What’s so Special About Walking in The Lake District?